 There are all different types of travelers; some for the history, the nature, the art.
 But then there are those that dive, jump, ride, fly into the adventure of traveling all over the world.
 They are the Adventure seekers.
 The adventure seeker travels with a gusto and absorbs everything they can when they travel.
 Including some very I dare you excursions.
 I have been wanting to do a post on the crazy, exhilarating, adrenaline grabbing experiences of the adventure seeker.
 They inspire me to do more adventure travel.
 Kevin and I have just been adding some Dare You experiences to our own travels, Zip lining in Hawaii and Hot Air ballooning in Quebec.
-Even my 80 year old Mother has done some Falconry in Ireland and Dog Sledding at Lake Louise Canada.
+Even my 80 year old Mother has done some Falconry in Ireland and dog sledding in Lake Louise Canada (read more)

 To become and Adventure Seeker while traveling you just need to try anything out of your comfort zone.
 Do something you never have done before or thought you would do!
 As you continue to read and watch from fellow travel bloggers…Kevin and I have a long way to go to catch up with these adventure seekers, how about you?